haripriyatripathi/Black-Hole-Simulation-using-cpp-/black_hole/README.md

-Sure!
-I’ve added proper Markdown headings using `##` and cleaned it up so it’s ready for `README.md`.
-You can copy-paste this directly:

----

 # Black Hole Simulation Project

 I worked on a black hole simulation project and wanted to share the journey.
 I managed to get most of it running in about a week.
 It was a mix of learning, experimenting, and problem-solving, and it gave me a much better understanding of how physics simulations work behind the scenes.
 All the code is in the `src` folder, so you can explore or reuse it easily.